Mexico Travel Guide

 I am giving you a list of the major companies in the region where they operate.

-ADO– They mainly operate in the South up to Mexico City – The busses seats are comfortable but not luxurious.
+ADO– They mainly operate in the South up to Mexico City.
+The seats of the bus are comfortable but not luxurious.
 They are very strict about what you can bring with you on the bus.
 If you have a big back you need to check it in.
-Make sure you take all the valuables with you.
+Make sure you take all the valuables with you but take them on your lap.

 ESTRELLA BLANCA It’s a group of bus lines that covers the northern part of Mexico, very good and reliable but not all luxury